MrProgrammerMan/static-preprocessing/backlog.md

 The backlog contains an overview of work in this project.
 Seeing as this is a simple solo project, I'm making it double as a kanban board.

 ## TODO
-- Output manifest.json with info of renamed files.
 - Minify CSS.
 - Minify JS.
 - Reformat images by specification.